Eric Ries – The Startup Way2 years Ago1:2:29

 Whether it's reporting on conflicts abroad and political divisions at home, or covering the latest style trends and scientific developments, New York Times video journalists provide a revealing and unforgettable view of the world.
 It's all the news that's fit to watch.
 On YouTube.

-Jason Calacanis – How to Invest in technology startups11 months Ago1:4:51
+Jason Calacanis – How to Invest in technology startups2 years Ago1:4:51

 Jason Calacanis is a technology entrepreneur, angel investor, and the host of the weekly podcast This Week in Startups.
 As a scout for Silicon Valley venture capital firm Sequoia Capital and later as an angel investor, Jason has invested in 150 early-stage startups, including four that have achieved billion-dollar valuations (so far).
 His book, "Angel: How to Invest in Technology Startups," is published by HarperBusiness.